 We often speak of going or looking inside.
-But looking with careful attention it can be seen there is simply no such thing as inside/outside.
-When we close our eyes and just watch whatever appears in our awareness, a bird singing, a thought passing, a sensation in the body there is not any delineation between inside and outside.
+But looking with careful attention, it can be seen there is simply no such thing as inside/outside.
+When we close our eyes and just watch whatever appears in our awareness, a bird singing, a thought passing, a sensation in the body, there is not any delineation between inside and outside.
 And it is the same when looking with open eyes.
-Either they are all outside, meaning outside of the seeing and hence seen or they are all inside, as all being contained in awareness.
+Either everything is outside, meaning outside of the seer and hence seen, or they are all inside, as all being contained in awareness.
 But I have found no distinction between inside and out.

 As a result of finding there is no longer an inside opposed to an outside of me, it is discovered that the belief, that I am some being residing inside this body, is exposed as a mere fabrication.
 It is much more accurate to describe the situation as the body, and for that matter the rest of the manifestation, as residing inside my awareness.
 It is a bit like an inside-out sock that one pulls right-side out.
 It is here that the Zen story applies, “The Goose is Out.”

 This revelation is more important than it might first appear.
 The inside/outside division the mind makes is part and parcel of the me identity, and when one sees, and I mean actually sees, not just intellectually understands, then the very foundation of the ego self is pulled out from under.

 This is from the collection of stories, essays, poems and insights that is compiled to form the book From Lemurs to Lamas: Confessions of a Bodhisattva.
 Order the book Here.

 of inside/outside,me/not me.I feel that as long as there is